juliandduque/boggle/README.md

 # boggle
-Java boggle code!
+Java boggle V3.0

 This project was made for the class Object Oriented Programming for the University of Central Florida.

-Currently the program is in good standing shape, the letters for each of the dice are the actual letters that you can expect from the real dice in the game.
+This is a program implementation version of the real boggle game written in Java.

 Known bugs:
 - There are repeated words in the dictionary.
 - Some words are missing.

 Fixed bugs:
 - Infinite loop fixed by exiting program once clock reaches 0.
+- Time does not start at 3:02.
+- Program exits once the counter reaches 0:00.